Get Involved: Potential PhD Students

 Most prospective students will have a strong preference for one program over the other.
 The best degree program for you should be an easy decision.
 You can do the same research in any of the programs, but the course requirements are quite different.
 The PhD in Personal Health informatics is an interdisciplinary degree requiring more coursework in health informatics and human-computer interaction.
 The PhD in Computer Science requires more coursework in computer science and data science.
 The PhD in Population Health does not require any background in technology and is fully focused on topics and research methods in public health.
 If you are admitted into any of these programs as a full-time student, it will be with funding.
 Funding includes your tuition and a stipend.

-Applicants to any of the programs are asked to provide all prior academic transcripts, a statement of purpose indicating why the applicant wants to go to graduate school and is a strong candidate, GRE scores, and at least three letters of recommendation.
+Applicants to any of the programs are asked to provide all prior academic transcripts, a statement of purpose indicating why the applicant wants to go to graduate school and is a strong candidate, GRE scores (some progrmas), and at least three letters of recommendation.
 Any applicants who have not completed an undergraduate degree at a US institution must also provide a TOEFL score.
-For the 2021 admission cycle, the GRE is optional due to the COVID-19 pandemic.

 Successful applicants for the mHealth group typically do the following:

 We fully fund all of our graduate students.
 If you believe you will be self-funded via a government or industry grant of your own (or think you have identified such a source to which you could apply), send Dr. Intille your CV and information on the nature of your proposed scholarship to start a discussion before you apply.

 We are especially interested in mentoring students who are underrepresented in computer science such as women and persons of color, as well as persons with disabilities and U.S. veterans.
 Prof. Intille will work with applicants before the application deadline who are U.S. citizens and interested in applying for fellowships to support graduate studies at Northeastern (e.g., NSF Graduate Research Fellowship), and so please reach out if you may be eligible to do this.